 Joint Ventures/Licensing

 The government encourages joint ventures.
 For most of Zimbabwe’s post-independence history, joint ventures were the primary means of investing in the country.
-Experience has shown, however, a joint venture can easily result in the foreign partner paying for all the costs despite not owning all the business.
+Experience has shown, however, joint ventures sometimes entail the foreign partner paying for all the costs despite not owning all the business.
 A careful examination of the assets and track records of local partners is highly recommended.

-Zimbabwe also practices licensing, although it is not widespread.
-The scarcity and cost of capital are often significant obstacles to a successful business relationship.
 The government amended the Indigenization and Economic Empowerment Act in 2018 which required firms to grant majority ownership to indigenous black Zimbabweans.
 However, the requirement of majority ownership to indigenous black Zimbabweans remains law under the Act for many sectors (reserved for local entrepreneurs), including public transport, retail and wholesale trade, barber shops, hair dressing and beauty salons, employment agencies, valet services, grain milling, bakeries, tobacco processing, advertising agencies, and provision of local arts and crafts.
+The scarcity and cost of capital are often significant obstacles to a successful business relationship.
+Zimbabwe also practices licensing, although it is not widespread.

 Express Delivery